jalcine/website/src/_posts/2016-07-10-jordan-year.markdown

 who has helped mold me into the person I am today.
 And I know I'm not supposed to know (or shouldn't expect to) where I'm headed but I still feel lost.

 I feel like I'm supposed to know my **objective** by now.
-Not even by a message passed down by some higher plane, but because lots of people approach me as if I do.
+Not because of a message passed down by some higher plane, but because lots of people approach me as if I do.